Skip to content

 Always measure Length × Width × Depth (L × W × D):

-These measurements ensure your product fits properly and that the box is designed to your exact specifications.
+These measurements ensure your product fits properly and the box is designed to your exact specifications.

 Are dimensions for the inside or outside of the box?

 Standard practice is to provide inside dimensions, unless outside dimensions are specifically requested.
-Inside dimensions ensure your product fits correctly, while outside dimensions are important for palletizing and distribution.
+Inside dimensions ensure your product fits correctly.
+Outside dimensions are important for palletizing and distribution planning.

 What is a Manufacturer's Joint?